 Since the 1950s, Leonard Liggio has been one of the greater builders of the classical liberal movement.
 He has served as a past President of the Mont Pelerin Society, the Philadelphia Society, and the Institute for Humane Studies where he continues as its Distinguished Senior Scholar.
 He is a trustee of Liberty Fund, among many other institutional affiliations.
 Since 1994, he has been the Executive Vice President of Atlas.
 A detailed bio, and collections of Leonard’s contributions to the freedom movement are archived at The Liggio Living Legacy Project.

-Brad Lips is the CEO of the Atlas Network, a non-profit based in Washington DC that strengthens the worldwide freedom movement.
-Atlas connects and provides services to more than 400 free-market organizations in 90 countries.
-Prior to joining Atlas in 1998, Brad worked on Wall Street, with an Internet start-up, and as a music journalist.
-He believes winning victories for liberty requires claiming the moral high ground, and reaching out to new audiences.
-Brad received his MBA from the Goizueta Business School of Emory University and his BA from Princeton University.
-He is a member of the Mont Pelerin Society and the John Templeton Foundation.
-He coauthored The Reagan Vision, published by the Goldwater Institute in 2004, and contributed chapters to Freedom Champions, published by Atlas in 2011.
-More recently, his articles have appeared on American Thinker and RealClearPolicy.
+Brad Lips is the CEO of the Atlas Network, a non-profit that strengthens the freedom movement by connecting and providing services to more than 400 free-market think tanks in 90 countries.
+He joined Atlas in 1998 believing sound policy ideas are best spread by organizations using sound business practices.
+Brad received his MBA from Emory University and his BA from Princeton University.
+Prior to joining Atlas in 1998, he worked on Wall Street at Smith Barney Inc. Earlier in his career, he worked with online businesses and dabbled in music journalism.
+Brad is a member of the Mont Pelerin Society and the John Templeton Foundation.
+He coauthored The Reagan Vision, published by the Goldwater Institute in 2004, and contributed to Freedom Champions, published by Atlas in 2011.
+More recently, his articles have appeared in American Thinker, RealClearPolitics, National Review Online, Forbes, Fox News, American Spectator and The Daily Caller.
+He speaks widely on the morality of free enterprise and the international freedom champions connected by the Atlas Network.

 Romulo is an economist from Universidad Francisco Marroquín in Guatemala and holds a MA in business from ITESM Monterrey (Mexico).
 Originally from Guayaquil, he is a proud husband and father.
 A technology enthusiast in charge of finance and accounting at Atlas, Romulo has held several positions at Atlas since 2001.
 Romulo is a member of the Mont Pelerin Society.